Mastercard/commerce-web-android/README.md

 when testing in the Sandbox environment, use **`https://sandbox.src.mastercard.com/srci/`**.
 For Production, use **`https://src.mastercard.com/srci/`**
-* `allowedCardTypes`:  The payment networks supported by this merchant (e.g. master, visa, amex)
+* `allowedCardTypes`:  The payment networks supported by this merchant (e.g. master, visa, amex, discover, maestro, diner).
+Currently SRC supports only three cards: master, visa, amex.

 Below is a sample code snippet to initialize Sdk for Sandbox environment :